Three Good Reasons to Replace Your Air Conditioner

 Most people want to save money on their monthly energy bills.
 According to EnergyStar, your heating and cooling system may be responsible for up to half of your energy bill.
-There could be many reasons for your high energy bills, but your air conditioning unit SEER rating, the Seasonal Energy Efficiency Ratio, may a contributing factor.
+There could be many reasons for your high energy bills.
+However, your air conditioning unit SEER rating, the Seasonal Energy Efficiency Ratio, may a contributing factor.
 The higher the SEER rating, the less energy the unit will use.
-Your professional, licensed HVAC dealer should be able to let you know if a higher SEER unit is right for you.
+Licensed HVAC dealer should be able to let you know if a higher SEER unit is right for you.

 SmarterHouse.org states that replacing a furnace with a modern high-efficiency model may be a good investment.
 If your air conditioner is over 10 years old, you may save up to 40% of your cooling energy costs by replacing it with a newer, more efficient model.3

 Energystar.gov’s online assessment tool can be used to compare your home’s annual energy use to similar homes in your area.
 The site suggests that if your home scores below a five, “you’re probably paying more than you need to on energy bills.”4

 The U.S. Department of Energy (DOE) sets regional minimum energy efficiency standards for air conditioners.
 Currently, the minimum SEER rating for central air conditioners is 14 in the South and Southwest regions of the U.S. and 13 in the North.